CoBUG/SlideShows/OpenBSD_Autoinstall.markdown

     http://<next-server>/install.conf

-so in my lab, the setup looks something like this:
+In my lab, the setup looks something like this:

 <code console>
     # pwd